 All accommodations aboard have plenty of natural lighting and views of the ocean provided by large picture windows.
 All are well laid out and very clean and comfortable.

 Master Cabin 1.

-The first Double Master Cabin is amidships with head, shower, and king-size bed and includes entertainment centre, with TV and DVD player.
-The dressing room has marble & tile fixtures, with a vanity unit & glass shower enclosure.
-This Master is very spacious with plenty of natural light from several large picture windows with views over the port and starboard sides of MV Yemaya.
+The first Double Master Cabin is amidships with head, shower, and queen-size bed and includes entertainment centre, with TV and DVD player.
+The dressing room has marble and tile fixtures, with a vanity unit and glass shower enclosure.
+This Master Cabin is very spacious with plenty of natural light from several large picture windows with views over the port and starboard sides of M/V Yemaya.

 Master Cabin 2.